Regional Rail Link will improve Victoria's rail network in four major areas:

 Two level crossings have been removed at Anderson Road in Sunshine, increasing safety and relieving pressure on a heavily congested arterial road.

 Regional Rail Link includes 13 road and rail grade separations through Wyndham Vale and Tarneit.
-No new level crossings will be built in these suburbs.
+No new level crossings have been built.

-Wyndham Vale and Tarneit will be connected to the rail network for the first time.
+Wyndham Vale and Tarneit are connected to the rail network for the first time.
 This will support sustainable growth in Melbourne's west and allow people to access jobs, education, recreation and services more easily.

 The extra passenger capacity created by Regional Rail Link will save around 14,000 tonnes of greenhouse emissions per year.

-Regional Rail Link will also improve cycling connections in Melbourne's west and allow for further cycling infrastructure upgrades.
+Regional Rail Link also improved cycling connections in Melbourne's west and allows for further cycling infrastructure upgrades.